zamazan4ik/awesome-pgo/article/article.md

 In most cases, the main aim of your tests is testing (!) your application in all possible situations (including rare and almost impossible scenarios aka corner cases).
 Instead, PGO optimizes not for all cases but for the most common from your *actual* workload.
 If you try to use tests as a sample workload for training PGO, you optimize your program not for the usual workload but for the corner cases.
 That's definetely not what you want to do.
 However, if you have "real-life" tests - it's fine to use them as a PGO training workload.

 TODO: add project examples where such way is used.
-AFAIK Python uses test suite for PGO training phase
+AFAIK, Python uses a test suite for the PGO training phase

 ### Benchmarks